art32fil/ros_2017/2303/Zaborovskiy/lab3/readme.txt

-Press W A S D to move
+Touch W A S D to move
-Press E to exit
+Touch E to exit
 (in console)